What does a forestry career involve?

 Bachelor’s degree holders can find a suitable match as conservation scientists where they will serve and protect forests everywhere.

-Finally, a senior forester career often requires a Bachelor’s Degree and years of experience where they will oversee timber harvesting and management operations.
+Finally, a senior forester career often requires a Bachelor’s Degree and years of experience where will oversee timber harvesting and management operations.

 Foresters adhere to laws and regulations set by federal standards and initiatives.

 By abiding by federal legislation, foresters achieve logging objectives using environmental and harvesting compliance.